paqtteam/prosemirror-sync/README.md

         can see and edit documents offline (but won't see edits from other tabs until they're back online).
 - [ ] Better readme & comments:
-  - [ ] Intro: example code snippets
   - [ ] Why should you use this component?
   - [ ] Links to Stack post & other resources.

-Future features likely won't make the v1 cut but could be added later:
+Future that could be added later:

 - Configuration for debouncing syncing steps (to reduce function calls).
 - Option to write the concrete value each time a delta is submitted.